UCI-GDIM31/class-activities-the-elig/README.md

 2a.
 We added Rigidbodies to the SoccerBall and the Cat since they both needed to physically collide and interact with other objects (each other and the floor/walls).
 We checked the In Trigger on the Goal since it didn't have any physical interaction.
  b.
 I totally mixed up Y/Z Rotation and Y/Z Position.
 I had to figure out what went wrong with my movement, and I figured it was something in the constraints menu.
 Additionally, one of my code lines I forgot to put into a method/class, so I had to locate that and put it into the correct method (`MadeGoal`)

+### W5
+Question: What exactly does the gameObject method do?
+Answer: The gameObject method is used to grab the GameObject that the component is in.

 ## Open-Source Assets